 Carved out of the wilderness in 1819, Cahawba was Alabama’s first capital.
 Although the state changed the location of the capital in 1826, Cahawba continued to grow into a thriving and wealthy river town.
-By 1870, however, the population diminished to 300.
-By the turn of the century, most of Cahawba’s buildings were lost to fire, decay, or dismantlement.
+By 1870, however, the population had diminished to 300.
+And by the turn of the century, most of Cahawba’s buildings were lost to fire, decay, or dismantlement.

-Today at this pet friendly ghost town, you can take a self-guide tour of the landscape of ruins, relics, gravestones, and columns, hike the nature trail through Cahawba’s Town Commons, and enjoy a picnic overlooking the Alabama River.
+Today at this pet friendly ghost town, you can take a self-guide tour of the ruins, relics, gravestones, and columns.
+Or hike the nature trail through Cahawba’s Town Commons and enjoy a picnic overlooking the Alabama River.

 Calico Ghost Town — California